Programme

 Cabaret des Péchés

 It’s true.
 There’s no denying that Dominic Miller’s long-standing creative partnership with Sting is his main credential, even in his solo career.
-But it’s not that simple; it undoubtedly works the other way around as well.
-A significant portion of Sting’s audience repeatedly attends his concerts not necessarily for a specific player but with the firm assurance that, if no other pop singer were backed by outstanding musicians, Sting always would be – thanks, in part, to Dominic Miller, who has faithfully stood behind him for over thirty years.
-We first saw his name in the credits of Sting’s third solo album, The Soul Cages, in 1991, and he has contributed to the entire discography up to the latest, The Bridge – not only as a guitarist but also as a composer and even the author or co-author of several hits.
-Sting’s recordings and concerts are simply unimaginable without Miller’s distinctly modulated, unmistakable guitar sound.
+But it’s not that simple; the relationship is mutually enriching.
+A large portion of Sting’s audience returns to his concerts not necessarily for a specific player but with the firm belief that, no matter the setting, Sting’s performances will always be backed by outstanding musicians—thanks, in part, to Dominic Miller, who has been a steadfast presence behind Sting for over thirty years.

 Joe Sanders‘ Parallels